The enforcement layer between AI agents and production systems.

 Data Boundary Enforcement

-An agent processes medical records.
 KDCube restricts outbound API calls to an approved allowlist.
-Calls to unapproved endpoints are blocked.
-The execution environment has no external network access by default.
+Unapproved endpoints are blocked, and execution has no external network access by default.

 Allowlist-only outbound calls